Meshless projection model-order reduction via reference spaces for smoothed-particle hydrodynamics: Introduction

-The development and deployment of non-intrusive PMORs are motivated by having limited or no access to the numerical infrastructure of FOMs.
+Non-intrusive PMORs are motivated by the limited or lack of access to the numerical infrastructure of FOMs.
 For instance, non-intrusive methods are particularly useful for developing PMORs from proprietary commercial codes, where the practitioner has no access to the internal numerical infrastructure, operators, or actions of operators on state vectors.
 Nevertheless, non-intrusive frameworks leverage knowledge of known governing equations and their structure for the problem at hand, and a low-dimensional representation of the problem can be constructed for the state trajectories of the FOM from an abstract dynamical systems point of view, i.e., data-driven operators acting on the state dictating its trajectory and evolution \cite{ghattas2021learning}.
-Examples of non-intrusive PMORs can be seen in \cite{peherstorfer2016data, schmid2010dynamic, brunton2016discovering, williams2015data, mezic2013analysis, haller2016nonlinear,geelen2023operator}.
+Examples of non-intrusive PMORs can be seen in \cite{peherstorfer2016data, schmid2010dynamic, brunton2016discovering, williams2015data, mezic2013analysis, haller2016nonlinear,geelen2023operator, khodabakhshi2022non,mcquarrie2023nonintrusive}.